mansisarawata/dynaVINS_16833/README.md

 ## :building_construction: How to build

-> Please follow the below commands to build DynaVINS (on ROS).
+> Please follow the below commands to build (on ROS).

 ``` bash
 $ cd ~/catkin_ws/src